Avg. Base Salary (USD)

-Job Description for Physician, Child Psychiatrist
+The average salary for a Physician, Child Psychiatrist is $237,963

 A child psychiatrist is a difficult, but often rewarding job.
 He or she must be able to interact with a number of children, ranging from those who face family problems in the home to those who are afflicted with a disorder such as ADD or ADHD.
 A psychiatrist must be able to gain a child's trust and build a relationship with his or her client in order to understand the mental state of the child he or she is treating.
 This requires a delicate bond and balance.
 In addition to interacting with the …Read more

 - Diagnose and treat cognitive and behavioral disorders affecting children and adolescents.